malmgrenola/square-circles/README.md

 ## Description

 This is the main website for Square Circles Holiday Park.
 A facility hosting guests who need a place to stay with their caravan, mobile home or tent.
-Square holiday park also facilitates cabins and activities.
+Square holiday park also facilitates cabins.

 The website is designed to be responsible and accessible on a range of devices, making it easy to navigate for potential campers and team members.